When the Moon Comes over the Mountain

 "When the Moon Comes Over the Mountain" is a popular song, published in 1931, and credited as written by Howard Johnson, Harry M. Woods, and Kate Smith.
 As Johnson is primarily known as a lyricist and Woods, when collaborating with lyricists, primarily wrote music, the actual apportionment of the credits would be likely to be music by Woods, lyrics by Johnson, and possibly some small contribution by Smith in order to give her a share of royalty income.

-This song was hummed by Groucho Marx during the breakfast scene in the 1935 film A Night at the Opera.
+The song had its copyright renewed in 1958.